-1. The CASW: According to the CASW, there have been no requests for accommodation, but the CASW would accommodate applicants if required.

-2. Language Testing Systems: The College is not aware of the accommodations made.

-i.
-Explain how the third party determines the level (e.g., baccalaureate, master's, Ph.D.) of the credential presented for assessment.

-1. The CASW: As stated in the College Registration Policy regarding social work programs offered outside of Canada, the academic credential evaluation must confirm that an applicant's social work credential is equivalent to at least the Bachelor of Social Work obtained from a social work program accredited by the CASWE.
+- vi. accommodates applicants with special needs, such as visual impairment - SAME AS LAST YEAR - 1.
+The CASW: According to the CASW, there have been no requests for accommodation, but the CASW would accommodate applicants if required. - 2.
+Language Testing Systems: The College is not aware of the accommodations made. - c) If your organization relies on a third party to conduct credential assessments: - i.
+Explain how the third party determines the level (e.g., baccalaureate, master's, Ph.D.) of the credential presented for assessment. - SAME AS LAST YEAR - 1.
+The CASW: As stated in the College Registration Policy regarding social work programs offered outside of Canada, the academic credential evaluation must confirm that an applicant's social work credential is equivalent to at least the Bachelor of Social Work obtained from a social work program accredited by the CASWE.
 In equating an applicant's education to the Canadian standard the CASW describes the following on its website: